 These ginger-lace cookies were inspired by one of my favorite store-bought gluten-free cookies and and an oatmeal-lace chocolate chip cookie recipe that was shared with me.
 They are wonderfully delicate and crispy but not delicate on flavor.
 The strong zing of the ginger is such a nice balance with the sweetness.

 I get ginger flavor into these cookies in two ways.
 There are chunks of crystallized ginger with fresh grated ginger in the batter.
 I prefer fresh ginger over powdered.
+The best way to to grate ginger is with a microplane which is essentially a super fine grater.
 If you haven’t worked with fresh ginger before, check out this post and video for step-by-step instructions on How to Use Fresh Ginger.

 Gluten-Free Flour Blends